You’re here, so you’re probably wondering about the history of homeschooling.

 How did homeschooling get started anyway?

 When did homeschooling become legal in the US?

 How did homeschooling begin?

 There are many myths and facts about homeschooling, how homeschooling got started, and the history of homeschooling.

 If you’re new to homeschooling (or just researching the option), it can be overwhelming trying to figure out all the homeschooling advantages and disadvantages, we find that the best place to start is at the beginning.

-To understand where homeschooling is today, you must first take a look back at homeschool history.
+To understand where homeschooling education is today, you must first understand how did homeschooling begin.